alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 The app offers a number of tools, some use live microphone input, some are offline experiments.
 Each tool is described below.

 The app also introduces a new [Wheel Control](https://github.com/alexandrefrancois/WheelControl) for setting floating point values within a range.
-This control is designed to afford finer precision than the traditional slider bar by utilizing a "wheel with gears" metaphore: drag the wheel to adjust the value, tap on the wheel to cycle through the gears/speeds.
+This control is designed to afford finer precision than the traditional slider bar by utilizing a "wheel with gears" metaphore: drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds.

 ### Live